pivotal/docs-tap/spring-boot-conventions/reference/CONVENTIONS.hbs.md

 ## <a id="spring-boot-convention"></a> Spring Boot convention

-If any of the following dependancies are in the metadata within the `SBOM` file under `dependencies`, the Spring Boot convention is applied to the `PodTemplateSpec` object `spring-boot`.
+If the `spring-boot` dependency is in the metadata within the `SBOM` file under `dependencies`, the Spring Boot convention is applied to the `PodTemplateSpec` object.

 The Spring Boot convention adds a label (`conventions.carto.run/framework: spring-boot`) to the `PodTemplateSpec` that describes the framework associated with the workload, and adds an annotation